There are specific ways that women with anorexia nervosa can help protect their daughters from developing this eating disorder.

-Should a mother dress in a way to conceal her emaciated frame from her kids?
+Should a woman wear clothes that conceal her body from her kids?

 Dr. Centeno says that the mother’s attire won’t make much of a difference in the bigger scheme of things, and that “there is no way to hide from a child the fact that his/her mother is anorexic.”